macbury/ha_samsung_multi_room/README.md

 # Samsung Multiroom support for HomeAssistant

-Control volume, and source of your multiroom device like Samsung Soundbar K650.
+Control volume, and source of your multiroom device like Samsung Soundbar K650 using [HomeAssistant](https://home-assistant.io/)

 # Installation